Understanding EPC Certificates

 What is an Energy Performance Certificate?

 An Energy Performance Certificate (EPC) is a legally required document that provides a detailed overview of a property's energy efficiency.
 It gives the property an energy efficiency rating from A (most efficient) to G (least efficient) and is valid for 10 years.
+An important question many people ask is "do I need a new EPC to sell my house?" - yes, a valid EPC is required for sale or rent.

 The certificate includes information on the property's energy use, carbon dioxide emissions, and a recommendation report with suggestions on how to improve the property's energy efficiency.
 This helps homeowners, landlords, and potential buyers or tenants understand the energy running costs of a property and how they can be reduced.
+For sellers, understanding the benefits of a high EPC rating for sellers is key, as it can influence property value, especially with the rise of green mortgage EPC requirements.

 - Selling a Property: You must order an EPC for potential buyers before you market your property to sell.